Regenerative Injection Therapies

 Nerve Hydrodissection

-Best for: Peripheral nerve entrapment, nerve-related pain, numbness or tingling, carpal tunnel syndrome, tarsal tunnel syndrome, thoracic outlet syndrome, post-surgical adhesions affecting nerves, and nerve pain associated with hypermobility.
+This approach is best for peripheral nerve entrapment, nerve-related pain, numbness or tingling, carpal tunnel syndrome, tarsal tunnel syndrome, thoracic outlet syndrome, post-surgical adhesions affecting nerves, and nerve pain associated with hypermobility.

 Nerve hydrodissection is a specialized technique in which a fluid solution is precisely injected around a compressed or entrapped peripheral nerve, using real-time ultrasound guidance.
 The fluid gently separates the nerve from surrounding scar tissue, fascia, or tight structures that are constricting it, releasing the compression and restoring normal nerve mobility.